TheCDC/sudoku_backtracking/README.md

     print(i,"processes:","{:.4f} seconds".format(time.time() - ti))
 ```

-    4 processes: 0.4279 seconds
+    4 processes: 0.4269 seconds
-    5 processes: 0.5339 seconds
+    5 processes: 0.5328 seconds
-    6 processes: 0.6324 seconds
+    6 processes: 0.6352 seconds
-    7 processes: 0.7353 seconds
+    7 processes: 0.7354 seconds
-    8 processes: 0.8566 seconds
+    8 processes: 0.8559 seconds
-    9 processes: 0.9598 seconds
+    9 processes: 0.9647 seconds
-    10 processes: 1.0621 seconds
+    10 processes: 1.0713 seconds
-    11 processes: 1.1476 seconds
+    11 processes: 1.1510 seconds
-    12 processes: 1.2515 seconds
+    12 processes: 1.2484 seconds

 ## Performance Analysis ##
  The particular board I have been demoing is relatively easy and can be solved using logic only.
-As such, adding more processes increases overhead for no particular benefit.
-However, there do exist board that are difficult enough to merit multiprocessing.
+As such, adding more processes increases overhead for no particular benefit, as you may have noticed by the solve time increasing with the number of processes.
+However, there do exist boards that are difficult enough to merit multiprocessing.
 For example, the "hardest sudoku board ever"

 ```python